Wealth inequality in the United States: 1989–current

+Growth in wealth of top 16 U.S. billionaires.
+Also, all U.S. billionaires.

 Role of Social Security

 How wealth is measured affects inequality trends.
 Some measures count only marketable assets (e.g., stocks, housing, retirement accounts), while others also add the present value of already-accrued Social Security benefits.
 In the United States, employees pay 6.2% of wages in Social Security (OASDI) payroll tax, matched by employers for a total of 12.4%; of this, 5.3% + 5.3% funds Old-Age and Survivors Insurance (OASI) and 0.9% + 0.9% funds Disability Insurance (DI).
 These contributions create non-tradeable claims to future benefits.
 A 2025 study in the Journal of Finance finds that when accrued Social Security benefits are included in household wealth, the top 1% share rises only from about 22% (1989) to just under 24% (2019), and the top 10% increases by roughly 1–2 percentage points; by contrast, on marketable-wealth measures that exclude Social Security, top shares rose by about 6–10 percentage points over the same period.
 After 2019, marketable-wealth data from the Federal Reserve’s Distributional Financial Accounts indicate further concentration: the top 1% held about 31.0% of total household net worth in 2025:Q2 (versus ~30.5% in 2019:Q4).
 Comparable estimates that include accrued Social Security wealth for the 2020s have not yet been published.
-Note: Social Security benefits are non-tradeable and cannot be sold or borrowed against; including them flattens measured wealth trends but does not reflect control over purchasing power, liquid assets or political power.
+Note: Social Security benefits are non-tradeable and cannot be sold or borrowed against; including them flattens measured wealth trends but does not reflect control over purchasing power, liquid assets, or political power.